IOxCyber/Linux-octo/Chapter6.md

 - `ps` command to view process information.

 ### Groups:
-- A collection of users that need to share access to files and other system resources.
+- A collection of users which needs to share access to files and other system resources.
 - Systems use the `/etc/group` file to store information about local groups.
 - <img width="500" alt="image" src="https://github.com/cybersome/Linux-octo/assets/40174034/369857a8-2e17-42e5-920f-4b26fa5ea1e5">
 - `When a regular user is created, a group is created with the same name` as the user, to be the primary group for the user.